 Cambridge is a tough place at the best of times.
 I think it’s crucial that we do everything we can to make that “bumpy ride” as smooth as possible for every member of college.
 That means engaging in a dialogue with students to see where improvements are needed, and with College to see if we can make those improvements happen – more support for students with disabilities, for students going through the intermission process and for college mental health more generally.
 I also want to create a safe, confidential and hopefully tidy space in which you can talk through anything that’s on your mind.

 So when I say that I am available 24/7, I really do mean it.
 Please do not hesitate to contact me via email, approach me in person or message me on Facebook.

-I’m Zahra and I’m a first year MMLer.
+I’m Zahra and I’m a second year MMLer.
 I’m your Black and Minority Ethnic (BME) Officer.
 This means that I’m here to provide welfare and support to all students from minority ethnic backgrounds.
 I’m also involved in campaigning for your needs, as well as raising awareness of race relations at the university.

 I’m always happy to chat so don’t think twice about getting in touch.

 This year I will be playing a role in the creation of the consent workshops in Freshers’ Week to ensure they are not heteronormative or transphobic.
-I also hope to organise a selection of events, in association with the College’s LGBT+ Society, 1TQ.
+I also hope to organise a selection of events in association with the College’s LGBT+ Society, 1TQ.
 Throughout the year, I will relay any information of university wide events via email.